-E. Protection of Land Adjacent to High Value Waterbodies.
+D. Protection of Land Adjacent to High Value Waterbodies.
 When the management intent for state land adjacent to waterbodies (including tidelands, streams, or lakes) is to protect wildlife habitat, anadromous or high value resident fish streams, or provide for intensive recreation uses associated with fishing, picnicking, hunting, camping, or other similar uses, the state should retain ownership of the adjacent uplands.
 Alternatively, to minimize on-going management responsibilities or for some other public purpose, a riparian buffer should be imposed.
 See Table 2-1 for requirements related to 'riparian buffers'.
 In instances involving a land disposal, the area of a riparian buffer may be reserved as public open space to be maintained by a common interest association.
 Whichever method is chosen, they should be designed to minimize negative impacts on visual character, habitat value, water quality, and ensure public access.

 State-owned buffers or riparian buffers may be retained along the full length of the waterbody or on segments of the waterbody determined to have high current or future use, public use, or to require habitat protection.
-If the intent is to provide undisturbed riparian or wildlife habitat, the width and configuration of this buffer shall be determined prior to or during preliminary subdivision design or in the Forest Land Use Plan by DNR in consultation with ADF&G.
+If the intent is to provide forested wildlife habitat, the width and configuration of this buffer shall be determined prior to or during preliminary subdivision design or in the Forest Land Use Plan by DNR in consultation with ADF&G.

-F. Retention of Access Easements Adjacent to Waterbodies.
-For waterbodies that are not important fish and wildlife habitat and where the primary management intent is to protect the public's right to access or provide access for utilities, a public use easement under AS 38.05.127 ('to and along') should be imposed.
+E. Retention of Access Easements Adjacent to Waterbodies.
+For waterbodies that are not anadromous and where the primary management intent is to protect the public's right to travel or provide access for utilities, a public use easement under AS 38.05.127 ('to and along') should be imposed.
 The public rights retained in an easement shall be identified and noted in the DNR decision document and on the subdivision plat.
 In areas that may be sensitive to vehicular travel, the easement should be reserved for pedestrian access only.
 Access easements may be used in combination with state land that is to be retained for public use or for the protection of environmental resources.
 In these situations, easements may be used to provide access to areas of state retained sensitive land, or provide access corridors between lots or parcels within the subdivision.

-G. Protection Easements and Setbacks to Non-Fish Bearing Waterbodies.
-Easements or building setbacks may be used in those instances where public recreation use is moderate or where sensitive habitat or other environmental resources exist but are not of the same importance as described under Management Guideline D. See the requirements for 'Sensitive Environmental Areas' in Table 2-1 when an easement or setback is to be imposed.
-The purpose of the easement or setback should be noted in the Department decision document and on the subdivision plat.
+F. Protection Easements and Setbacks to Non-Anadromous Waterbodies.
+Easements or building setbacks may be used in those instances where public recreation use is moderate or where sensitive habitat or other environmental resources exist but are not of the same importance as described under Management Guideline D. See the requirements for 'Sensitive Environmental Areas' in Table 2-1 to determine when an easement is to be applied.
+The purpose of the easement or setback should be noted in the Department decision document, and on the subdivision plat.
 Where a protection easement or setback is to be applied, vehicular use within the area of the easement is inappropriate and should not be authorized.
-Building setbacks may be used in lieu of a protection easement in those instances where it is not appropriate or necessary for the state to retain any easement rights or they may be used in combination with buffers, access easements, and protection easements.
+Building setbacks may be used in lieu of a protection easement rights or they may be used in combination with buffers, access easements, and protection easements.
 Building setbacks used in this fashion provide an added level of protection.
 See the requirements for 'Building Setbacks' in Table 2-1.